kaygee/temi-callback/README.md

 - `/jobs/count` - Return the count of jobs stored in the database.
 - `/jobs/failed` - Return all the failed jobs.
 - `/jobs/transcribed` - Return all the transcribed jobs.
+- `/billing/jobs` - Return all the requests and responses to the billing path.
+### Pass-through related
+- `/billing` - Passes through to the target endpoint without modifying the contents of the headers or body.
 ### Callback related
 These all assume that the payload complies with https://api.temi.com/api/reference/v1 or https://rev.ai.